DataDog/dd-sdk-ios/docs/rum_collection.md

 ### RUM Actions

-To enable RUM Actions tracking, use the `.trackUIKitActions(_:)` option when configuring the SDK:
+To enable RUM actions tracking, use the `.trackUIKitActions(_:)` option when configuring the SDK:
 ```
 Datadog.Configuration
    .builderUsing(...)